seesmof/University-Universytet/README.md

 ## 📂 Folders Structure <a name = "built_using"></a>

+- App
   - Lab One
-  - App One
+    - Task A
-  - App Two
+    - Task B
-  - App Three
+    - Task C
-  - App Four
+    - Task D
-  - Practice App One
+      - Example One
-- Lab Two (in progress)
+  - Lab Two
+    - Task A
+    - Task B
+    - Task C
+    - Task D
-  - App One
+      - Example One
-  - App Two
+      - Example Two
+- Temp
+  - Temporary projects or tests

 ## ⛏️ Built Using <a name = "built_using"></a>